izaktumz-zz/OreoJam-Project/README.md

 # Usage
 # Adding Item(s)
+-dataRepo.AddItem("Item you want to add to the database").

--dataRepo.AddItem("contains the no of item/table(s) you want to add to the database").The items can be different or the same.ie.adding data to different tables at once.
+-dataRepo.AddItems("List of Items you want to add to the database").

--dataRepo.AddItem("new Item1(),new Item2(),new Item3(){}..up to 7")

--Maximum no of items that can be added at once is 7.At the  moment minimum is 1.

--Once done call dataRepo.CommitChanges() or dataRepo.CommitChangesAsync() for changes to take effect

 # Delete/Update an Item(s)
--dataRepo.Update("Item you want to update","status for the update i.e. d for delete and m for  modify")
+-dataRepo.UpdateItem("Item you want to update")

--dataRepo.UpdateChanges("List of Items you want to update","status for the update i.e. d for delete and m for  modify")
+-dataRepo.UpdateItems("List of Items you want to update")

--Once done call dataRepo.CommitChanges() or dataRepo.CommitChangesAsync()  for changes to take effect

 # Retrieving Item(s) From The Db
---dataRepo.GetItem<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id ==1)").It retrieves a single item(i.e. one row from the Table based on the criteria you have given it)
+--dataRepo.GetItem<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id ==1)").It retrieves a single item(i.e. one row from the Table based on the criteria you have given it).Returns a List

---dataRepo.GetItems<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id >1 && x.status !='D' )").It retrieves many items/Rows(i.e. many rows from the Table based on the criteria you have given it)
+--dataRepo.GetItems<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id >1 && x.status !='D' )").It retrieves many items/Rows(i.e. many rows from the Table based on the criteria you have given it).Returns a List

+---dataRepo.GetItemsIqueryable<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id >1 && x.status !='D' )").It retrieves many items/Rows(i.e. many rows from the Table based on the criteria you have given it).Returns an IQueryable

 # Commit Changes to The Db.

--dataRepo.CommitChanges()-commits all your changes to the DB Synchronously.

--dataRepo.CommitChangesAsync()-commits all your changes to the DB ASynchronously.
+-Changes are committed to the database every time you call a CRUD Method(Create,Read,Update,Delete).